spectral-cockpit/specprepper/README.md

 ## Goals

-To schedule propreprocessing operations, simple tooling using S3 descriptive data.tables are used.
+To schedule prepreprocessing operations, simple tooling using S3 descriptive data.tables are used.
 So to speak it provides a recipe-like interface to configure methods and parameters to be applied in future.
 Hence the promising name.
 Because of the cloud-native nature of zarr, certainly one can use S3-like